The following story appeared in the June 2007 issue of Smoke

 by Johannes Vermeer in Young Woman with a Water Jug.

-a wildlife sanctuary.
+black bear resides in Big Canoe, a wildlife sanctuary.
 This drawing of one standing on the alert was

 contributed